alfredomg/GeBNLP2019/README.md

 The rest of the data is located at our <a target='_blank' href='https://drive.google.com/drive/folders/13HSQXJgCSYCgpf1tV3sC37bivCjySP2Q?usp=sharing'>public Google Drive Folder</a>:

-* GAP Word Embeddings trained using FastText by ourselves.
+* `gap-full.bin`: GAP Word Embeddings trained using FastText by ourselves.
 Can be loaded in Python using Gensim.

 * `*.assocs`: Tab-separated files containing showing the bias association (measured by eq.
 2 in paper) for each word in each cluster.
 Columns (fields) are: